jwtk/jjwt/README.md

 <a name="jwt-claims"></a><a name="jws-create-claims"></a> <!-- legacy anchors for old links -->
 #### JWT Claims

-Instead of a content byte array, a JWT `payload` may contain assertions or claims for a JWT recipient.
-In this case, the `payload` is a 'claims' JSON `Object`, and JJWT supports this with a type-safe `Claims` instance.
+Instead of a content byte array, a JWT payload may contain assertions or claims for a JWT recipient.
+In this case, the payload is a `Claims` JSON `Object`, and JJWT supports claims creation with type-safe builder methods.

 <a name="jwt-claims-standard"></a><a name="jws-create-claims-standard"></a> <!-- legacy anchors for old links -->
 ##### Standard Claims